ryanczm/Analytic-Musings/_posts/2023-12-30-honey-covariance.md

 $$IR \approx IC \cdot \sqrt{breadth}$$

 Breadth is the annualized number of bets, or $12\cdot N$.
-The _ex-ante_ informatio ratio is fixed at 1.5, to which we then back out the information coefficient IC: the assumed correlation between alphas and realized returns.
+The _ex-ante_ information ratio is fixed at 1.5, to which we then back out the information coefficient IC: the assumed correlation between alphas and realized returns.
 The better an alpha historically predicts excess returns, the more weight it has.
 We scale by vol because it 'amplifies' the IC.
 We plug these into the formula to calculate our $\alpha$ vector to be fed.

 <center>
 <img src="{{ site.imageurl }}/LedoitWolf/code_2.png" style="width:70%;"/>